vishes-shell/vishes-shell.github.io/source/_posts/2020-05-11-test-your-async-application-with-database.md

 title: Test your async application with database
 description: With rise of python async support with asyncio library new async frameworks/libraries/clients started to pop out and grow it's popularities.
 More and more people went to try async features and enter this magical world where everying does somethinf while waiting for IO guys.
 tags:
   - async
   - tests
   - databases
   - python
 toc: true
 date: 2020-05-11
 ---

-With rise of python *async* support with [`asyncio`](https://docs.python.org/3/library/asyncio.html) library new async frameworks/libraries/clients started to pop out and grow their popularities.
+With rise of python _async_ support (thanks to [`asyncio`](https://docs.python.org/3/library/asyncio.html) library) new async frameworks/libraries/clients started to pop out and grow in popularity.
 More and more people want to try _async_ features and enter this magical world where everything does something useful while waiting for _IO guys_.

-And you are one of those who want to do more than making [`asyncio.sleep(n)`](https://docs.python.org/3/library/asyncio-task.html#asyncio.sleep) and be proud of how cool it is to be on the edge of technology.
-Putting your program to sleep is easy, but you are not stopping there, you want HTTP requests, databases and other real world scenarios to solve, also you want to test this.
+So you are one of those who want to do more than making [`asyncio.sleep(n)`](https://docs.python.org/3/library/asyncio-task.html#asyncio.sleep) and be proud of how cool it is to be on the edge of technology.
+Putting your program to sleep is easy, but you are not stopping there, you want to solve more real world scenarios: HTTP requests, databases, etc. Also you want to test them.
-That's what this article is for, to _find a way to test your async application that has some connections to database_.
+That's what this article is about - _finding a way to test your async application that has some connections to database_.

 ## Purpose

 Here is a list of testing rules (one of many): [Testing Your Code](https://docs.python-guide.org/writing/tests/)

-And the part that we want to cover:
+The part that we want to discuss is this:

 > Each test unit must be fully independent.
-Each test must be able to run alone, and also within the test suite, regardless of the order that they are called.
+Each test must be able to run alone,
+> and also within the test suite, regardless of the order that they are called.
-The implication of this rule is that each test must be loaded with a fresh dataset and may have to do some cleanup afterwards.
+> The implication of this rule is that each test must be loaded with a fresh
+> dataset and may have to do some cleanup afterwards.

-Overall: we want to work with database in tests, but want it to be isolated and clean everything after each test ran.
+Summary: we want to work with database in tests, also we have some requirements:

+- database must be isolated
+- it is necessary to clean everything after each test run

 ## Ways to keep db fresh

 1. Run everything in transaction and then roll them back (e.g.
     [`django` test ecosystem](https://docs.djangoproject.com/en/dev/topics/testing/overview/#testcase)
     does so)

-    *Thoughts*: Would be perfect
+    _Thoughts_: Would be perfect

- 1. Drop database after every test (this sure keep database clean)
+1. Drop database after every test (this will keep database clean for sure)

-    *Thoughts*: Not good (heavy)
+    _Thoughts_: Not really good (too heavy operation)

 1. Delete data in all tables

-    *Thoughts*: Fast but what would you do if you have lot of tables?
+    _Thoughts_: Fast but what would you do if there are a lot of tables?

 1. Truncate data in all tables

-    *Thoughts*: Faster than deleting, however you still need to go through all tables, and `sqlalchemy` does not have method for that, but who cares.
+    _Thoughts_: Faster than deleting, however you still need to go through all tables and `sqlalchemy` has no method for that, but who cares?

 1. Unapply and then reapply migrations (if you have them, maybe [`alembic`](https://alembic.sqlalchemy.org/en/latest/))

-    *Thoughts*: Same as droping database, not good
+    _Thoughts_: Same as dropping database, not so good

-The best way is to put tests in transactions and roll them after test finishes.
+The best way is to put tests in transactions and roll them back after test finishes.

 ## Tools

-For *testing* purposes we would use awesome [`pytest`](https://docs.pytest.org/en/latest/).
-I won't dive in to how good `pytest` is, there is already documentation, lots of articles, conference talks and stackoverflow questions.
-But if you are still loyal to `unittest` i'm not quite sure that this article would be for you.
+For _testing_ purposes we will use awesome [`pytest`](https://docs.pytest.org/en/latest/).
+I won't dive in to how good `pytest` is, there is official documentation, lots of articles, conference talks and stackoverflow questions.
+But if you are still loyal to `unittest` i'm not quite sure this article is for you.

+Async _database client_ will be
-Async *database client* would be [`databases`](https://github.com/encode/databases), because it's ready to use and [Tom Christie](http://www.tomchristie.com/) ([creator](https://github.com/encode/databases/commit/388f163096c9f4e274b57523b18b6c59ff33b306)) knows the way to build a beautiful software.
+[`databases`](https://github.com/encode/databases), because it's ready to use and [Tom Christie](http://www.tomchristie.com/) ([creator](https://github.com/encode/databases/commit/388f163096c9f4e274b57523b18b6c59ff33b306)) knows the way to build beautiful software.

-For `databases` we would use `sqlite` since it's so easy to use, you can just copy and paste lines (_isn't that the one that we love the most?_).
+For `databases` it will be `sqlite` since it's so easy to use - you can just copy and paste lines (_isn't this our most loved one??_).

 ## Project

-For testing purpose Note model will be used:
+For testing purposes Note model will be used:

 ```python
 #  app/models.py